 The PSF specifies dependencies between filesets.
 Dependencies are defined within the fileset class definition.
-(See "Fileset Specification" above.)
+(See "Fileset Specification" on page 331.)

 You can also define dependencies between:

 - A fileset and another product (namely, a subset of that product).

 - A particular fileset within that product.

 - The entire product.